mohotsi/Selenium-automation-covenant/README.md

 # Selenium-automation
 selenium automation
+These is selenium automation for front end online store

+the project is written using page object model, I used springboot frame work, with cucumber Gerkin for test cases layer

 # You need java 11, maven, cucumber Gerkin plugin

 # you can run this project in this file src/main/resources/testng.xml or command line type -> maven clean test